nestybox/sysbox/docs/developers-guide/build.md

 Build Sysbox with:

 ```
-$ make sysbox
+$ make sysbox-static
 ```

-This target creates a temporary container and builds the binaries for the Sysbox components inside that container.
+This creates a temporary "build container" and builds the binaries for the Sysbox components inside that container.
+This way the host is not polluted in any way.

 The resulting binaries are then placed in the sysbox-fs, sysbox-mgr, and sysbox-runc sub-directories.

-Once you've built Sysbox, you install it with:
+You can install them on your host with:

 ```
 $ sudo make install
 ```

-This last target simply copies the Sysbox binaries to your machine's `/usr/bin` directory; we don't have a package installer for Sysbox (unlike the Sysbox version distributed by Nestybox).
+This copies the Sysbox binaries to your machine's `/usr/bin` directory.

-## Cross-compilation
+## Cross-compilation (only needed when building for ARM64 on X86)

 By default, the generated Sysbox binaries will match the hardware architecture of the build-server being utilized.
 However, users can create Sysbox artifacts